Characterization of Fully Coupled FBSDE in Terms of Portfolio Optimization

-\myThanks[t1]{Financial support from the National Science Foundation of China, ``Research Fund for International Young Scientists'', Grant number 11550110184.} \myThanks[t1]{Financial support from the National Science Foundation of China, Grant number 11671257.}
+\myThanks[t1]{Financial support from the National Science Foundation of China, Grant number 11971310.} \myThanks[t2]{Financial support from the National Science Foundation of China, Grant number 11671257.} \myThanks[t3]{Financial support from Shanghai Jiao Tong University, Grant ``Assessment of Risk and Uncertainty in Finance'' number AF0710020.} \myThanks[t4]{Financial support from the Natural Sciences and Engineering Research Council of Canada, Grant RGPIN-2017-04054.}